by Ellen Landauer

 By using ignorant stop puppy biting methods, the initial amazing attraction of puppy to owner, and to humans in general, is compromised by the owner.

-Before their owners put emotional barriers between themselves and their pups, the pups are infused with that same passionate attraction for their humans.
+Before their owners put emotional barriers between themselves and their pups, the pups are infused with passionate attraction for their humans.
 And the humans just throw it away!

 What you should do at those times is counter to most every training method.